yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `reveal` {#manager.reveal}

+Hover on the specified file.

-Change the current directory to the parent of specified file, and hover on it.
+If the file is not in the current directory, it will change the current directory to the file's parent.

 | Argument/Option | Description         |
 | --------------- | ------------------- |